appearancelab/appearancelab/blog/palab-talks.md

 nav: false
 ---

-Invited speakers and seminar series hosted by the Psychophysics of Appearance Laboratory.
+Invited speakers hosted by the Psychophysics of Appearance Laboratory.

 ---